imagekit-developer/imagekit-nodejs/README.md

 You can use this NodeJS SDK for 3 different kinds of functions - URL generation, file uploads and file management.
 The usage of the SDK has been explained below

 ### URL Generation

-There are two ways of creating a URL with the SDK.
+**1. Using image path and image hostname or endpoint**

-The first method allows you to create a URL using the path where the image exists and the URL endpoint you want to use to access the image.
+This method allows you to create a URL using the `path` where the image exists and the URL endpoint (`urlEndpoint`) you want to use to access the image.
 You can refer to the documentation [here](https://docs.imagekit.io/imagekit-docs/url-endpoints) to read more about URL endpoints in ImageKit and the section about [image origins](https://docs.imagekit.io/imagekit-docs/configure-origin) to understand about paths with different kinds of origins.

-The second method allows you to add transformation parameters to an existing, complete URL that is already mapped to ImageKit.
-This method should be used if you have the complete URL mapped to ImageKit stored in your database.

-#### Creating Normal URL

-**1. Using `path` and `urlEndpoint` parameters**

 ```
 var imageURL = imagekit.url({